 And they are the ones that directed the Arab Spring into Libya and immediately turned it into a war; then they directed the so-called Arab Spring into Syria and turned it into a war.

 They destroyed the Arab Spring.
 The Arab Spring is dead thanks to the US, the Israelis and Saudi Arabia who turned it into a way of destabilizing countries they don’t like by military means and murdering hundreds of thousands of people.

 And they also murdered democracy in Egypt.
 We need a real Arab Spring.
 We need a real democracy movement across the region.

-Posted by Kevin Barrett on December 11, 2013, With 2346 Reads Filed under Middle East.
+Posted by Kevin Barrett on December 11, 2013, With 2350 Reads Filed under Middle East.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.